 Please note, our courses are developing and the exact details are subject to change.

-Solicitors Legal Skills Extended: Part-time, 40 weeks
+Solicitors Legal Skills Extended: Part-time, 40 week course

 This 40-week course is for those who have a high level of work and personal commitments, with an average of 8 hours of learning per week.
 We would also recommend this course if it has been a little while since you last studied law or for SQE1 or you want to give yourself additional study time throughout the course.